Published Jan 16, 2026

 When this will happen

-General Availability (Worldwide and GCC): We will begin rollout in mid-February 2026 and expect to complete by the end of February 2026.
+General Availability (Worldwide and GCC): We will begin rollout in early May 2026 (previously late February) and expect to complete by the end of May 2026 (previously end of February).

 How this will affect your organization